ash-marock/ash-marock/README.md

 KEY FEATURES:
--Users are able to upload an image or video and create a real estate listing in an interface similar to Instagram.
+✅ Users are able to upload an image or video and create a real estate listing in an interface similar to Instagram.

--Each individual listing/post includes the user information, property price, likes, and comments.
+✅ Each individual listing/post includes the user information, property price, likes, and comments.

--The listings include a fully functional like count comment section.
+✅ The listings include a fully functional like count comment section.

--Registration/Login Functionaity, along with form validation on Login and SignUp
+✅ Registration/Login Functionaity, along with form validation on Login and SignUp

 <!---